 The possible existence of a LEE in actinide nuclei is especially important, as neutron capture rates in these actinides are relevant not only for the astrophysical r-process, but also in processes occurring inside of nuclear reactors~\cite{osti1036581}.
 If the LEE persists in neutron-rich heavy nuclei, this would have profound effects on $r$-process nucleosynthesis through the enhancement of neutron-capture rates near the neutron drip line~\cite{Larsen2010}.

 While various experimental measurements were made of the \gsf in actinide nuclei, many of these experiments utilized NRF reactions~\cite{Adekola2011,Heil1988,Margraf1990,Yevetska2010}.
 The LEE has been shown to only exist in the \gsf built on top of excited states.
-Thus, it cannot be measured in NRF experiments, and has been seen in Oslo-method experiments measuring the decay of excited nuclei.
+Thus, it cannot be measured in NRF experiments.
+A LEE can in principle be observed in Oslo-method experiments measuring the decay of excited nuclei.
 Oslo-method experiments, however, are currently limited to studying actinides down to $\gamma$-ray energies of $E_\gamma \gtrapprox 1\,$MeV~\cite{Guttormsen2012,Guttormsen2014,Laplace2016,Tornyi2014,Garrote2022,Zeiser2019}.
 While this is sufficient for observing the scissors mode, probing the LEE may require measurements of the \gsf at even lower $\gamma$-ray energies.
 Thus, the existence of a LEE in the actinides has yet to be experimentally confirmed.

-Here we present the first SMMC calculations for the M1 \gsf near the neutron-separation energy of six actinides that have recently been studied with the Olso method~\cite{Guttormsen2014,Laplace2016,Zeiser2019}: \ele{Th}{232}, \ele{U}{237-239}, \ele{Pu}{240} and \ele{Pu}{243}.
+Here we present the first SMMC calculations of the M1 \gsf at the neutron-separation energy of six actinides that have recently been studied with the Olso method~\cite{Guttormsen2014,Laplace2016,Zeiser2019}: \ele{Th}{232}, \ele{U}{237-239}, \ele{Pu}{240} and \ele{Pu}{243}.
 We clearly identify a LEE and observe both the scissors and spin-flip modes in all six nuclei.

-In this work, we provide an overview of the computational methods we use to calculate the imaginary-time M1 response function and convert it into a \gsf.
-Then we present results of our calculations in six actinide nuclei and compare them with experimental data~\cite{Guttormsen2014,Laplace2016,Zeiser2019}.
+We first provide an overview of the computational methods we use to calculate the imaginary-time M1 response function and its conversion into a \gsf using the maximum entropy method~\cite{Fanto2024,Mercenne2024,DeMartini2025}.
+Then we present results of our calculations in the above six actinide nuclei and compare them with experimental data~\cite{Guttormsen2014,Laplace2016,Zeiser2019}.

 \ssec{Strength and response functions} For a nucleus at temperature $T$, we define the strength function of the M1 spherical vector operator $\hat{\mathcal{O}}_{M1}$ as